5 Quiet Clues Your Heart May Be in Trouble

 SEEK GUIDANCE OF YOUR DOCTOR REGARDING YOUR HEALTH AND MEDICAL CONDITIONS.

 Sometimes heart attack symptoms are easy to notice, but most heart attacks start slowly with mild signs as blood flow to the heart decreases.
-About two out of three people have warning signs before a heart attack.
 The most common symptom is chest pain or discomfort, which may feel like pressure, squeezing, burning, or tightness in the middle of the chest.
 It may last several minutes or come and go.

 On the other hand, a silent heart attack happens when blood flow to the heart is blocked, causing damage without the usual chest pain or clear symptoms.
-You may not even know it’s happening, but it still harms the heart and increases the risk of future problems.
+You may not even know it’s happening, but it still harms the heart.
 Silent heart attacks make up about 45% of all heart attacks.
-They’re often found during check-ups or after other health issues.

-Additionally, researchers stated that 22% to 60% of heart attacks are silent.
-Women and people with diabetes may be more susceptible to silent heart attacks.
+Women may be more susceptible to silent heart attacks.
 Many expect heart attack symptoms to be obvious, but they can be subtle or confusing.
 Even subtle signs can be serious, and without quick treatment, a heart attack can be deadly.

 Uncommon silent heart attack symptoms to watch for:

-With the silent heart attack having subtle indicators, Artemis Cardiac Care listed the following symptoms to help recognize the signs.
+With the silent heart attack having subtle indicators, these are the following symptoms to help recognize the signs.

-4. Unusual Fatigue: Feeling extremely tired for no clear reason, even after plenty of rest, can be an early warning sign, especially for women.
+2. Unusual Fatigue: Feeling extremely tired for no clear reason, even with plenty of rest, which you may experience for days.
+It can be an early warning sign, especially for women.

-5. Nausea and Cold Sweating: Unexpected nausea, vomiting, or suddenly breaking into a cold sweat without an obvious reason may be signs of a heart attack.
+5. Nausea and Cold Sweating: Unusual nausea, vomiting, or sudden cold sweats could be a warning of a heart attack.

 The hidden danger and its risk factors.

-Certain health problems can raise your risk of a heart attack, such as being overweight, not exercising regularly, eating too much salt, fat, or cholesterol, having high blood sugar, feeling stressed, having preeclampsia during pregnancy, or getting an infection.
-While some risks can’t be changed, like having a family history of heart disease, being a man over 45, or being a woman over 55 or postmenopausal.
+Certain health problems can raise your risk of a heart attack, and some risks can’t be changed, like having a family history of heart disease.

 People of the internet also shared their experiences and observations about silent heart attacks: